sillysam100/oemer/README.md

   -h, --help            show this help message and exit -o OUTPUT_PATH, --output-path OUTPUT_PATH
                         Path to output the result file. (default: ./) --use-tf              Use Tensorflow for model inference.
-Default is to use Onnxruntime. (default: False) --save-cache          Save the model predictions and the next time won't need to predict again. (default: False)
+Default is to use Onnxruntime. (default: False) --save-cache          Save the model predictions and the next time won't need to predict again. (default: False) -d, --without-deskew  Disable the deskewing step if you are sure the image has no skew. (default: False)
 ```

 ## Citation